Restoring Biodiversity: The Power of Rewilding

 10.9 million hectares of forest lost globally every year

-Queensland’s koala population has declined by almost 50%.
+Queensland’s koala population has declined by almost 50% over the past 20 years.

-5, 500 football fields of riparian vegetation lost in Southeast Queensland alone between 2018-2023
+387 hectares of riparian vegetation lost in Southeast Queensland alone between 2018-2023, equal to 516 football fields

 • Rewilding offers a path forward by: